One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Results

 \subsection{Subreddit diversity}

 Overall, we measured a low median subreddit diversity in Pre-Q (\medmadval{2.8}{2.7}), meaning that the majority of users showed a strong preference for a very limited number of subreddits.
 As an example, 123 users (5\% of the total) participated exclusively in TD during this period.
-These findings support the existence of echo chambers and, specifically, they contradict previous studies that reported no evidence of echo chambers among Reddit supporters of Donald Trump~\cite{de2021no}.
+These findings might support the existence of political echo chambers.
+As such, they appear to contradict previous studies that reported no evidence of echo chambers among Reddit supporters of Donald Trump~\cite{de2021no}.
+We note however that conclusive results on this regard would mandate a detailed analysis of the aforementioned accounts, which could simply be bogus or throwaway accounts specifically created by some users to remain anonymous within TD.

 We measured a weak, yet significant, positive correlation between subreddit diversity and posting activity ($\tau$\,=\,.18; p\,$\ll$\,.01), as well as between diversity and account age ($\tau$\,=\,.12; p\,$\ll$\,.01).
 Interestingly, we note that the diversity for users who ceased activity after the restriction was \textit{significantly lower} (Z=-11.10; p\,$\ll$\,.01) with respect to that of the users who kept on posting on Reddit.
 In other words, the less diverse a user is in their subreddit participation habits, the more likely they are to stop activity on Reddit after the restriction.
 With reference to the 123 users who participated only in TD, 56 of them (46\%) ceased activity in Post-R.